 Depending on where you decide to live, you’ll need to think of how you’ll get around.
 You might have access to public transportation or you might need to get a car/bike/scooter/etc. The need for transportation is another factor that has to be taken into account.

 If you need to buy your own, that extra cost can quickly deplete your savings.
 What you will need to be able to drive there is another.
 You might need to adapt to driving on a different side of the road.
 Your current licence might not suffice and you’ll have to get another.
-What is the process for getting a permit in your new home might be very different from what you are used to.
+The process for getting a permit in your new home might be very different from what you are used to at home.

 While we all hope to be healthy, the reality is things can happen.
 From colds, allergic reactions to accidents and life-threatening illnesses, you will need to understand how to get assistance.
 In some countries, health care coverage only applies to citizens.
 You might be looking at substantial health bills for things like dentistry or hospital visits.
 It pays to understand what your options are ahead of time.
 You don’t want to be finding it out while you need help.